Endless Rain: Summary

 The title track is taken from the group's breakthrough album Blue Blood, and is their first ballad released as a single.
 The B-side is a live version of the song "X", recorded on June 10, 1989 at Hibiya Yagai Ongaku.

 Yoshiki said that "Endless Rain" is the first ballad he ever wrote, previously he was only writing heavy music and thrash metal.
 He explained that after members of Sony saw him play a composition by Pyotr Ilyich Tchaikovsky on piano while X was waiting to play at a club, they asked him to write a ballad.
 The resulting song was "Endless Rain".
 Yoshiki said the song became a hit and was a shock to their fans, but they eventually came to like it and it became "X Japan's theme song."

 Rolling Stone referred to the song as "November Rain, minus the bullshit" and called it X's first big chart hit.

 A live performance of "Endless Rain" was included as the B-side to their 1990 single "Week End"'.

 In South Korea, Japanese popular culture was banned in 1990s.
 However, at the time, "Endless Rain" became a hit song on the gilboard charts (streetboard charts) by the street vendors, and very large numbers of Korean people knew this song, as the street vendors persistently played this song from their boomboxes everywhere.

 During Guns N' Roses' July 2007 Japanese concerts, Richard Fortus and Robin Finck performed part of "Endless Rain" during their guitar duets.
 "Endless Rain" was covered by Japanese singers Angela Aki, at one of her concerts, and Ayumi Nakamura, on her 2008 album "Voice", and by Hong Kong singer Aaron Kwok at one of his concerts.
 It was also used as the theme song for the movie Zipang.

 In December 2020, Yoshiki performed the song at the 71st NHK Kōhaku Uta Gassen of New Year's Eve, along with Babymetal, Roger Taylor and Brian May of Queen, Sarah Brightman, SixTones, LiSA, and Milet.

+On April 16, 2024, Yoshiki performed Endless Rain along with the US national anthem live at the Dodgers Stadium on Hello Kitty Night.